-After college, I married my high school sweetheart and settled into suburban life with first one baby, then a second.
+After college (UCLA), I married my high school sweetheart and settled into suburban life with first one baby, then a second.

 Diapers, dishes, and dialogue with little people who possessed limited communication skills, drove me to craft and quilting classes.
 After reupholstered everything in the house that didn’t move, I began to sell my handiwork at at local art and craft fairs.